DevBrunoo/CS50-Final-Project/README.md

 ![](https://i.giphy.com/media/LEjDWeFaCSKvQzYcxO/giphy.webp)

+# CSS Board

+Cascading Style Sheets is a mechanism for adding style to a web document.
+CSS code can be applied directly to tags or contained within <style> tags.

+It is used in the files to make the project more beautiful, an example is that we do not use style.css to change the style of the page /motivation

+# JS Board

+JavaScript is a structured, high-level scripting, dynamically typed, multiparadigm, interpreted programming language.
+Along with HTML and CSS, JavaScript is one of the three main technologies on the World Wide Web.

+We use JavaScript in the motivation.html file to create functionality to bring an image along with a message every 3 hours.
+In other words, we use javascript in this project to implement more functionalities, you can see the JavaScript in the 'app.js' file;

 # Acknowledgment

 I would first like to thank the CS50 team for showing me this wonderful world of programming and for teaching me many things that I will take with me throughout my life.
 Without you, this like other projects I built in my life would not exist